liorghub/SONiC/doc/ztp/inband_ztp.md

 ## 3.2 ZTP provision over in-band network on runtime
 User can force ZTP service to run using CLI command "ztp run", this will restart ZTP operation.
 In this scenario, ztp-engine performs the following:
 1. Verify all ZTP sub features (inband, ipv4, ipv6) are enabled in config DB.
-If not, create config_db.json and ztp_dhcp.json (same as config-setup does on init) and perfrom config reload to load the newly created config_db.json.
+If not, create config_db.json and ztp_dhcp.json (same as config-setup does on init) and perform config reload to load the newly created config_db.json.
 2. Rest of the flow is as described in [3.1.3 ZTP service](#313-ztp-service)

 ## 3.3 Config DB